 Plastic

 One of the most popular choices for container gardening is plastic pots, which come in various shapes, colors, and sizes.
 The cheapest option is also plastic pots.
-Their lightweight design, excellent moisture retention, and easy cleaning and reusability make them a perfect choice for many gardening seasons.
+Their lightweight design, excellent moisture retention, and easy cleaning and reusability make them perfect for many gardening seasons.
 To prevent chemicals from leaching into the soil, use food-grade plastic pots when growing edibles.

 Wooden